-Ok, so the title to this should be “How to Teach Your Significant Other How to Make the Perfect Mojito”.
+The title to this should be “How to Teach Your Significant Other How to Make a Mojito”.
 Because after two or three, you really just want to chill and let someone else be at your beck and call.
+Mojitos are my favorite cocktail.
+Ever.
+No competition.
+Slightly sweet, minty and refreshing.
+And as long as you don’t get carried away with the Bacardi, is a nice sipping beverage.

 About three or four years ago I planted ONE little 4 inch x 4 inch pot of mint in a side flowerbed.
 Man, I should have researched it some more, because mint is HIGHLY invasive.
 Highly delicious, but it will take over your entire flower bed in about a year.